Timothy Arends is a writer, graphic artist, and technology maven.

 The Internet and Politics

 This is a category in which Yahoo!
 Internet Life really dropped the ball!
 (Or should I say the modem?)
 Not only did they fail to see many future developments, but their whole philosophy was dramatically different from that which the establishment and media seem to have today towards the Internet.

 A typical quote from the article: “There’s no evidence that the Internet is a threat to public safety and welfare, or that the occasional — and generally horrifying — Net predator is a common phenomenon.
 Washington politicians really look out of touch when they try to exploit fear of new media technologies.”
 What a contrast to today’s “fake news“ near-hysteria!

-Further, the magazine goes on to say, “America doesn’t need to be protected from the ‘Net.
+Furthermore, the magazine goes on to say, “America doesn’t need to be protected from the ‘Net.
 It needs universal access to it, and some intelligent discussion about how to harness the most transformative technology of the century for the civic good.”